sophie-thomson/garden-escape/README.md

 - One of the two options in the first rake scenario contains a further set of 'nested' options for the player to choose from to progress the story.
 - The display_nested_rake_choices() function extracts the NESTED_RAKE_OPTIONS_TEXT from story_text.py and displays this on the terminal along with the two nested options a and b for the player to select between.
-- Options are displayed to the player in two different colours so they stand out from the usual story text.
+- Options are displayed to the player in two different colours so they stand out from the usual story text and the player is promtped to enter their choice.
-- The progress_prompt() function is imported from progress_prompt.py to ask the player to "Press enter to continue..." when they are ready.

 ![Screenshot of Nested Rake Options](docs/readme-images/nested-rake-options.png)

 ### Story Choice: input()

-- Each time the player is presented with a choice of two options a or b in the narrative text, the get_story_choice() function prompts the player to make a selection from the two options and enter a or b.
+- Each time the player is presented with a choice of two options (a or b) in the narrative text, the get_story_choice() function prompts the player to make a selection from the two options and enter a letter 'a' or 'b'.
 - The entered choice is passed through validation function validate_story_choice() to check that they have entered either 'a' or 'b'.
 If it doesn't pass validation then an error message is displayed to the player with a prompt to try again.
 - The error message is displayed in red text to highlight that there is problem that needs attention.